 A private funeral service will be held.
 In lieu of flowers, memorial contributions may be made to the Dan and Sandy Young Legacy Fund with the Hendricks County Community Foundation.
 Hall-Baker Funeral Home, Plainfield, is handling the arrangements.

-in memory of Dan P Young, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Dan P Young, please visit our floral store.